You need it in the process of lasting, where you must pull the edges of the sewn upper and lining of your shoe and attach them to the insoles.

 Hey, it's not like I am selling this pincers!
 I can only recommend what I am working with myself and this is the pincers type that I provide to my students in my 1 Year Program.

-Now, to see it in action, please check this shoe making tutorial , where I explain how to work with pincers during lasting.
+Now, to see it in action, please check the shoe making tutorial at the begining of this article, where I explain how to work with pincers during lasting.

 Comment and share the video if you like shoemaking 🙂